 Another good time for me to perform magic is in between courses at the meal.
 When you have so many mouths to feed, it’s inevitable that there’ll be delays between the first table being served and the last.
 After I’ve liaised with the waiting staff to find out which order they’ll be serving the tables, I’ll start performing at the tables that will be served last, keeping hungry diners entertained and less aware of the fact that other people will be eating before them.
 I then move on to the first tables, performing to them after their tables have been cleared and while they’re waiting for the next course.
 With everyone’s attention diverted, it’s unlikely that any guests will get a bit grumpy because they’re hungry and think they’re waiting too long for their food.

 If you’ve invited more people to the evening’s festivities, my magic can help get everyone in the mood.
-It’s generally the case that after the meal, guests are asked to sit somewhere else while venue staff clear the tables away.
-After a lovely dinner, there’ll be a bit of a slump in energy levels, and if this is when your evening guests begin to arrive, then it could take longer for everyone to get into the swing of things.
+It’s generally the case that after the meal, guests are asked to move while venue staff clear the tables away.
+After a lovely dinner, there’ll be a bit of a slump in energy levels.
+If this is when your evening guests begin to arrive, then it could take longer for everyone to get into the swing of things.
 By performing to small groups, I can help the energy levels rise and break the ice between day and evening guests, ensuring everyone is ready for a fun and enjoyable evening.

-Check out the photos and videos in my Gallery to see how my wedding magic can make your special day an unforgettable event.
+If you would like to know what a Outstanding Wedding Entertainer looks like Check out my Gallery.
+See how my wedding magic can make your special day an unforgettable event.

 The best magician I have ever seen, producing fire one moment then a block of ice the next.
 AMAZING.